-Link is a 1986 British horror thriller feature film directed by Richard Franklin (Psycho II; Roadgames; Patrick) from a screenplay by Everett De Roche (Patrick; Long Weekend) from a story by Lee David Zlotoff and Tom Ackermann.
+Link is a 1986 British horror thriller film directed by Richard Franklin (Psycho II; Roadgames; Patrick) from a screenplay written by Everett De Roche (Patrick; Long Weekend) from a story by Lee David Zlotoff and Tom Ackermann.
 The movie stars Terence Stamp and Elisabeth Shue.

 In 1979, director Richard Franklin optioned a short outline which he described as “a sort of Jaws with chimps.”
 He did not do anything with it until Everett de Roche showed him a National Geographic article by Jane Goodall about violence among chimpanzees.

 “The English setting to me was essential.
 I wanted to contrast the primitivism of jungle animals with Old World values, high culture, and “civilisation” – which is one of the subjects of the picture.”
 Richard Franklin

 The soundtrack score was composed by Jerry Goldsmith (The Mummy; Alien; The Omen; et al).

 Jane, an American zoology student, takes a summer job at the lonely cliff-top home of a professor who is exploring the link between man and ape.
 Soon after her arrival he vanishes, leaving her to care for his three chimps: Voodoo, a savage female; the affectionate, child-like Imp; and Link – a circus ape trained as the perfect servant and companion.

 A disturbing role reversal takes place in the relationship between master and servant and Jane becomes a prisoner in a simian house of horror.
 In her attempts to escape she’s up against an adversary with several times her physical strength – and the instincts of a bloodthirsty killer…